-A New Vision for BMM
+A Vision for BMM

 In recent years there have been new opportunities for us here at Bath Medical Museum, but also many new challenges.
 Some of you may already know about us, having supported our cause from its very beginning way back in 2012.
 For many, this will be the first time you have encountered Bath Medical Museum.
 Whichever it is, we are glad you have found us and hope that our website will provide you with lots of information about our recent developments, as well as engaging content related to Bath’s fascinating medical history.